-I have visited Kurukshetra as a kid.
+I visited the place as a kid.
 I visited it again recently and this post is primarily based on that visit.

 Kurukshetra literally means the region of Kuru.
-Kuru was a king of Bharat dynasty, whose descendants were Kauravas and Pandavas.
-Kshetra means region and not city or town.
-The town of Kurukshetra that we know today is a post-1947 creation.
-It was a refugee camp that was named Kurukshetra and the camp became a city.
+Kuru was a king of the Bharat dynasty, whose descendants were Kauravas and Pandavas.
+Kshetra means region and not a city or town.
+The town that we know today is a post-1947 creation.
+It was a refugee camp that was named so and the camp became a city.

-The old town that is identified with the Mahabharat war is Thanesar – from Sthaneshwar, based on the ancient Shiva temple by the same name.
+The old town that is identified with the Mahabharat war is Thanesar – from Sthaneshwar, based on the ancient Shiva temple of the same name.

-As per the scriptures, the Kurukshetra is the area bounded by the following:
+As per the scriptures, this holy place is the area bounded by the following:

 South of Turghana (was it named after Shatrughana?) or modern-day Sirhind in Punjab